 Step 4.
 Then, right-click on the Explorer key and select New > DWORD (32-bit) Value.
 Name it as NoLowDiskSpaceChecks.

 Step 5.
 Next, double-click on the NoLowDiskSpaceChecks entry on the right-side pane to modify its settings.
 Set the “Value data” as:-

 Step 6.
 Then, click the OK button.

 Step 7.
 Lastly, reboot your computer or laptop to apply the changes.

-Also, you can use above mentioned guidelines on Windows 7 and Windows 8 also to enable or disable the “Low Disk Space” warning message.
+Also, you can use the above-mentioned guidelines on Windows 7 and Windows 8 to enable or disable the “Low Disk Space” warning message.